jakelarue/beautiful-jekyll/workwithme.md

 ### Terms:

-- Payments are made via Stripe, Paypal or bank transfer
+- Payments are made via credit card (Stripe or Paypal) and bank transfer
 - A **$499 non-refundable deposit** gets you a slot on my calendar
 - Any projects under **$1,500 USD** are paid in advance _before_ any work is started
 -